 Indian Railway videos are rare but I have collected a few high quality and interesting ones available through Amazon.co.uk.
 Just click on the product image you wish to order.

 Construction of the long-awaited second line with a total length of 16.6 kms connecting Howrah Maidan and Bidhannagar Sector V (a hub for IT/technology companies) began in 2009.
 Plans are to interconnect the East-West Corridor line with the existing north-south line at the Esplanade metro station.
 The line would also facilitate a convenient link connecting Kolkata's two busy rail terminals, Howrah and Sealdah.
 Half of the proposed 12 stations would be underground while the other six would be elevated stations.
-The first phase of the line (Salt Lake Sector V to Phoolbagan) is estimated to be operational by mid-2018 and the full line can be expected to be fully operational by 2021.
+The first phase of the line (Salt Lake Sector V to Phoolbagan) is projected to be operational in June 2018 and the full line can be expected to be fully operational by end-2020.
 10.8 kms of the line would be underground.
-Surface transport would be unobstructed due to the use of tunnel boring machinery.
-The rakes have been ordered from BEML.
-The underground section of the present metro line was constructed using the cut and cover method.
+An extension of the EW line has been proposed upto Haldiram's located a few kilometers from the airport.
+An interchange is planned near this proposed terminating station and the upcoming New Garia-Airport line.
 The three line underground intersection station at Esplanade is planned to feature a bus terminus and parking garage.

 Three other lines are under various stages of construction altough some of the sections are on hold.
-These lines include Line 3 from Joka to Majerhat (7½ kms) which is expected to become operational in 2019, Line 6 from NSCB Airport to New Garia (32 kms), Line 4 from NSCB Airport to Noapara (6.5 kms - completion be end-2020) continuing onwards to Barasat and the northern extension of Line 1 from Noapara to Dakshineswar (3.8 kms).
-Regarding Line 6, a 5 km stretch extending from Kavi Subhas to Hemendra Mukherjee (Ruby), is expected to be launched in mid-2018 while the second section upto Bidhannagar Sector V is expected to be completed in mid-2019 followed by the remaining section upto NSCB airport.
+These lines include Line 3 from Joka to Majerhat (7½ kms) which is expected to become operational at the end of 2019, Line 6 from NSCB Airport to New Garia (32 kms), Line 4 from NSCB Airport to Noapara (6.5 kms - completion be end-2020) continuing onwards to Barasat and the northern extension of Line 1 from Noapara to Dakshineswar (3.8 kms).
+Regarding Line 6, a 5 km stretch extending from Kavi Subhas to Hemendra Mukherjee (Ruby), is expected to be completed in mid-2018 while the second section upto Bidhannagar Sector V is expected to be completed in mid-2019 followed by the remaining section upto NSCB airport.